Abstract

 Inode Exhaustion

 • We are unable to create new File System even if there is still space on Disk.
-Because we have no more inode to maintain the metadata of the data piece on the Disk
+Because we have no more Inode to record the metadata of the data piece on the Disk

 df -i